 Learn more about the HUD Grants Management Lifecycle.
 Download the infographic or review the information below.

 You are encouraged to conduct a preliminary planning exercise using SAM.gov.
 To start:

 In a given year, HUD issues as many as 40 NOFOs, each with its own publication and submission dates, application requirements, factors for award, and selection process.
 To be considered for funding you must respond to the current NOFO.

-Each NOFO has a unique application package.
-There is not a generic application form package that can be downloaded and used for all grant application submissions.
-You must use the application form package associated with the NOFO to which you are applying and submit any other required information.
-Forms can be found on Grants.gov in the applicable Application Package or on the HUD’s forms resource page at HUDCLIPS.
+Each NOFO has a unique application instruction package.
+There is not a generic application instruction package that can be downloaded and used for all grant application submissions.
+You must use the application instruction package associated with the NOFO to which you are applying and submit any other required information.

 Set aside time to read the NOFO and familiarize yourself with the requirements and instructions.
 Certain submission requirements in the NOFO are not curable.